net-lisias-kspu/ContractConfigurator/Configuration-File-Syntax.md

         name = KerbalDeaths1
         type = KerbalDeaths

-        // Maximum Number of Kerbals that can die before this contract is considered failed
+        // Maximum Number of Kerbals that can die before this contract is considered
+        // failed.
+        //
         // Default = 0
         countMax = 1
     }